IBM-Bluemix-Docs/ComposeForRabbitMQ/connecting-external.md

 connection.close()

 ```
 The code first pulls in the libraries it needs.
-It then creates the parameters needed to create a connection - specifically the RabbitMQ URL.
+It then creates the parameters that are needed to create a connection - specifically the RabbitMQ URL.

 Following the model of the previous examples, it then uses that to connect and posts a message to the `postal` exchange with a routing key.

 ## Go and RabbitMQ

-For Go we recommend the [github.com/streadway/amqp](https://github.com/streadway/amqp) package.
+For Go, we recommend the [github.com/streadway/amqp](https://github.com/streadway/amqp) package.

 In this Go example, the code only makes a server verified connection.
 ```go